Whānau mourn Rotorua workers killed in four-truck crash in Pikowai, near Matatā

 "We used to call David 'Uncle Grumpy' because he just looked gruff, but all his nieces and nephews knew he loved them to bits.
 They'd often be hugging each other."

-The whānau is gathering around David's partner, and his two sons, who are in their late teens and early twenties.
+The whānau is gathering around David's partner, and his two sons, who are in their late teens and early 20s.

 "When David's partner found out last night, she was frantically trying to get hold of me.
 I spent the night busy contacting brothers and sisters overseas so they had the time to get back here.
 We are hoping to take David home for a night after the post mortem, and then to Te Pakira at the pā the next day."